nephilim27/Android-2022/README.md

 # Android-2022
-An android application I've bilt for university
+An android application I've built for university